-Open for lunch, dinner and weekend brunch, Le Vigne is what you might expect from a top-rated city restaurant but surrounded by vines.
+Montaluce Winery & Restaurant - Open seven days a week in Dahlonega, Montaluce's restaurant is what you might expect from a top-rated city restaurant but surrounded by vines.
 The menu features steaks and seafood.

 Restaurants near Wineries

-Set in an 1800s home, the family-style eatery is where you go to line your stomach before a day of tastings.
+The Smith House - Set in an 1800s home in Dahlonega, the family-style eatery is where you go to line your stomach before a day of tastings.
 Go with friends to share fried chicken, collard greens and corn muffins for lunch or dinner.

-Another family-style restaurant, The Dillard House dates back to 1917 and serves a daily-changing menu of country fried steak and fried green tomatoes.
+The Dillard House - Another family-style restaurant, The Dillard House in Rabun Gap dates back to 1917, and serves a daily-changing menu of country fried steak and fried green tomatoes.

-It started as a wine shop and coffee shop, but is now a restaurant that focuses on local and seasonal ingredients.
-They have vegetarian entrees as well as soups and salads.
+Grapes & Beans - It started as a wine shop and coffee shop, but is now a restaurant in Clayton that focuses on local and seasonal ingredients.
+They have vegetarian entrees, as well as soups and salads.

-A mother-daughter duo that are classically trained runs this cozy restaurant that has top-notch dishes for lunch and dinner, like steak au poivre and roasted duck.
-This restaurants also serves wine from nearby vineyards.
+Bernie's Restaurant - A classically trained mother-daughter duo runs this cozy restaurant in Sautee Nacoochee that has top-notch dishes like steak au poivre and roasted duck for lunch and dinner.
+They also serve wine from nearby vineyards.

 Things to Do